 It’s difficult to describe your reaction, the first time you meet a Vampire, so many things go through your mind at once.
 On the one hand you try and rationalise it any way you can.
 You can’t believe that such a thing actually exists.
 On the other however there is a twisted fascination because it challenges everything you thought you knew.

 If Vampires are real, what else is real?
-The existence of this one creature means the world is no longer how you may have thought.
+The existence of this one creature means the world is no longer how you thought.
 You now know that life after death is possible, that creatures who defy the natural order exist, and that mankind does not rule the world in the way we would like to believe.
 We are ultimately the prey of a much more vicious, savage beast.

 My name is Ferne Shelley and this is how I came to learn the truth about Vampires.

 My first encounter with the undead occurred in the quaint little town of Lista.
 I had just finished my Psychology degree at The University of Essex.
 I must confess that I had largely become a student in the first place simply because I wanted to put off going to work for a couple of years.
 In many ways this trip was supposed to be just another way of postponing my inevitable move from being a carefree, happy go lucky student, to the trenches of a 9-5 desk job.

 I sometimes miss having ignorance of the supernatural.
 Once you know they’re out there you are never the same.
 You can’t be.